Suppliers and Job Seekers

 As in the past, it continues to offer information and resources to suppliers throughout the planning and execution of major projects.

-Prior to the awarding of a contract businesses can view a project’s description and outline, including potential projected trade requirements and timelines.
-Notices of meetings and related news items are centralized into an easy to find format.
+Prior to the awarding of a contract, businesses can view a project’s description and outline, including potential projected trade requirements and timelines.
+Notices of meetings and related news items are centralized into an easy-to-find format.
 By making this information available, in advance of the actual awarding of the contract, local businesses are able to prepare and position themselves as an attractive resource to the prime contractor.

 To be eligible to register and complete a company profile as a supplier you must conform to the following requirements: